Public Transit Passes

 Employee who works for a public transit company

-Where an employee of a public transit company receives a free transit pass, or a full or partial reimbursement for such a pass, the pass is not considered a taxable benefit, provided it is to be used only by the employee.
+Where a public transit employee receives a free transit pass, or a full or partial reimbursement for such a pass, the pass is not considered a taxable benefit, provided it is for the employee's use only.
 However, the fair market value of the pass constitutes a taxable benefit for the employee if the pass is for a member of the employee's family.

 If there is a taxable benefit for the employee, you have to include its value in boxes A and L and, where applicable, in box G or box I of the employee's RL-1 slip.
 For more information, go to the Benefit Provided to an Employee page.